 Cash Deposits Control

 - All deposits should be accompanied by a deposit slip.
-These forms can be found on the Cashiering Services website and are also available at the Cashiering Services Office.
+These forms are at the CFCU office.

-- Deposits are to be made at the Cashiering Services Office window.
+- Deposits are to be made at the Ithaca College CFCU branch.

 - All deposits should be personally handed to the cashier.

 - Do not leave a deposit at an un‐attended window or on the counter if the cashier is busy with another customer.

 - All cash deposits must be processed and a receipt generated while the depositor is present.

 - Deposits should always be in a sealed envelope or locked bag.

 - A calculator tape listing the cash total for each denomination and each check along with a grand total for each must accompany deposits.

 - Each check must include the Parnassus account number to be deposited into.

 - Do not group more than 100 checks together in a single deposit.